tjayhoover/CDS-390-Project2-Code-Grading-Tool/README.txt

 # 菾 BeetCode 菾
-A toy program-grading tool for Software Architecture.
+A code-grading tool for a Software Architecture class.
 Students can upload and grade assignments, instructors can create assignments and view submissions, and an administrator can create and remove other users.

-Admin is a precreated user to start with.
+Admin is a default user.
 Username: Admin
 Password: password